pkoutoupis/rapiddisk/misc/rapiddisk-rootdev/README.md

 #### --force

 This forces the script to reinstall the needed things and redo the jobs, even if all seems to be already installed.
-If you force the reinstall with a different `--root`, only the last one you specified will be cached.
+If you force the reinstallation with a different `--root`, only the last one you specified will be cached.